Caliope-SpeechProcessingLab/SpeechTester/README.md

 - Salvador Florido (Desiged the bulk of the system and wrote the majority of the code until march 2020)
 - Andrés Lozano (Programmer: april 2020 - may 2021)
-- Ignacio Moreno-Torres and Enrique Nava: Supervision Our work was supported by a gram from the Spanish Ministerio de Ciencia e Innovación to Ignacio Moreno-Torres and Enrique Nava (RTI2018-094846-B-I00)
+- Ignacio Moreno-Torres and Enrique Nava: Supervision

+THis work was supported by a gram from the Spanish Ministerio de Ciencia e Innovación to Ignacio Moreno-Torres and Enrique Nava (RTI2018-094846-B-I00)